wearefuturegov/coronavirus-service-directory/README.md

 If your data schema is different, you might need to adjust the `rails csv` task a little.
 You can see what the task does in `lib/tasks/csv.rake`.

 You can use Heroku's [Scheduler](https://devcenter.heroku.com/articles/scheduler) add on to run the task regularly - for example, every hour.
+Beware of geocoding service costs if you do this.

 ## Roadmap